Yuzvendra Chahal: Chess career

 Chahal is the only player to represent India in both chess and cricket.
 He represented India in chess at the World Youth Chess Championship, though he gave up the game later when he struggled to find a sponsor.
 He is listed in World Chess Federation's official site; as per FIDE ratings, as of February 2025, Chahal's rating national rank in India was 1,967, while he was ranked 18,641 in Asia and 83,544 in the world.

 Personal life

 Chahal married Dhanashree Verma, a dance choreographer and YouTuber, in December 2020 in Gurgaon.
 The couple divorced in March 2025.

+Chahal is a brand ambassador for the crash game Aviator through a brand partnership with Spribe.

 Harassment

 In 2022, he revealed that during his stint with the Mumbai Indians, a drunk teammate dangled him from a 15th floor balcony.
 He did not name the player, but this revelation led to calls for strict action.
 He had also been tied up in a room by Andrew Symonds and James Franklin.